aloetesting/aloe_webdriver/README.md

 Included Matchers
 =================

-The following lettuce step matchers are included in this package and can be used with Given/When/Then/And as desired.
+The following Aloe steps are included in this package and can be used with Given/When/Then/And as desired.

 ### URLs